malcolmlett/malcolmlett.github.io/Executive-Control-in-a-proto-AGI.md

 The first example highlights the usefulness of a sub-conscious predictive system and how it can act as useful input into the conscious thought process.
 The second example highlights the importance of episodic memory in the process of forming conclusions.

-### Bayesian modelling engine
+### Dynamic modelling engine
-The assumption for now is that there is some system that is used for creating bayesian models.
+The assumption for now is that there is some system that is used for creating dynamic models.
+We investigate bayesian methods for this in a later chapter.

 ![Bayesian Models](files/An-agi-architecture-v1-bayesian-models.png)